Ledgestone/AIToolkit/README.md

 - Create a retry tool that checks a certain condition and if that condition is not satisfied it will try running the tool again
 - Add a `.debug()` function to AITool that will nicely log the inputs and outputs of any AITool, with the option to specify a file to save these logs to.
 - Add better documentation so that on hover it is easy to see what the inputs are for any given AITool, along with examples of valid inputs (especially for LLM & Function)
-- Create an example of how you would set up an AIProcess that automatically adjusts which LLM Model is used depending on the number of tokens in the prompt.
+- Create an example of how you would set up an Process that automatically adjusts which LLM Model is used depending on the number of tokens in the prompt.
 - Create an AITool for interacting with a key/value store database
 - Create an AITool for creating and retrieving embeddings
 - Handle status code's that aren't 200 more gracefully in APIRequest
 - If there is a way to allow an AITool to automatically index into a dictionary so the ExtractKey tool isn't necessary, it might simplify the code
-- Create an example auto-fixing output parser that will try to convert an output to match some schema and if it doesn't work then it will use an llm to fix the output
 - Test the calculator - set up an example where an LLM output goes into the calculator
-- Allow exposing optional inputs with an AIProcess
+- Allow exposing optional inputs with a Process
 - Is there a way to create notebook specific tools?
 Ways to decrease learning curve and increase developer productivity?
-- Create a way to automate the visualization of an AIProcess?
+- Create a way to automate the visualization of an Process?
 At very least come up with rules for how visualizations should be created to describe a process.